Public company: Trading and valuation

 The shares of a publicly traded company are often traded on a stock exchange.
-The value or "size" of a company is called its market capitalization, a term which is often shortened to "market cap".
+The value or "size" of a company is called its market capitalization, a term that is often shortened to "market cap."
 This is calculated as the number of shares outstanding (as opposed to authorized but not necessarily issued) times the price per share.

 For example, a company with two million shares outstanding and a price per share of US$40 has a market capitalization of US$80 million.
-However, a company's market capitalization should not be confused with the fair market value of the company as a whole since the price per share is influenced by a host of other factors including prevailing market conditions, liquidity, investor sentiment, differing valuation methods, and more.
+However, a company's market capitalization should not be confused with the fair market value of the company as a whole since the price per share is influenced by a host of other factors, including prevailing market conditions, liquidity, investor sentiment, differing valuation methods, and more.
+Market capitalization reflects only the value of a company's equity.
+Measures such as enterprise value also incorporate debt and cash, providing a broader assessment of a company's overall valuation.

-With the exception of over-the-counter (OTC) stocks—sometimes known as "penny stocks"—many publicly traded stocks in the US enjoy robust liquidity thanks to market makers, low latency information transmission and the proliferate digitization of trading platforms.
+With the exception of over-the-counter (OTC) stocks—sometimes known as "penny stocks"—many publicly traded stocks in the US enjoy robust liquidity thanks to market makers, low-latency information transmission, and the proliferation of the digitization of trading platforms.